Are You at Risk for Metabolic Syndrome?

 - Comprehensive metabolic syndrome services: Your primary care doctor at Rush is an important partner in treating your metabolic syndrome.
 If you need extra help with lifestyle change or your symptoms don't improve, your primary care doctor may refer you to one of our weight loss services specialists.

-- Speciality care: Our metabolic syndrome specialists have programs to help you control your blood pressure and make the behavior changes necessary for successful weight loss.
+- Specialty care: Our metabolic syndrome specialists have programs to help you control your blood pressure and make the behavior changes necessary for successful weight loss.
 You may meet with a registered dietitian to help you modify your diet to achieve your goals.

 - Innovative research: Physicians at Rush look at factors that lead to metabolic syndrome and apply that knowledge to improve treatment plans and your quality of life.
 Participating in one of our clinical trials might give you access to new treatments before they're widely available.